scrapy/scrapy/docs/topics/leaks.rst

          9     27   0   155016   1  14841328  90 '[1]'
     <333 more rows.
 Type e.g. '_.more' to view.>

-As you can see, the Guppy module is very powerful, but also requires some deep knowledge about Python internals.
+As you can see, the Guppy module is very powerful but also requires some deep knowledge about Python internals.
 For more info about Guppy, refer to the `Guppy documentation`_.